akeneo/pim-community-dev/src/Akeneo/Tool/Bundle/MessengerBundle/README.md

 - `auto_setup: ?bool`

-  Default to `false`, but can be enabled to make the Transport create the Topic and Subscription for you.
+  Default to `false`, but can be enabled to make the Transport create the topic and subscription for you.
   This is useful when using the in-memory [Pub/Sub emulator](https://cloud.google.com/pubsub/docs/emulator) (enabled when the environment variable `PUBSUB_EMULATOR_HOST` is defined).

 ## Purge Command for the Doctrine Transport table